TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/01000_introduction.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Introduction {#ethfw_design_intro}

-The Ethernet Firmware (EthFw) is the FreeRTOS based application for configuration of Ethernet switch peripheral (CPSW5G or CPSW9G) present in the Jacinto 7 devices.
+The Ethernet Firmware (EthFw) is the RTOS based application for configuration of Ethernet switch peripheral (CPSW5G or CPSW9G) present in the Jacinto 7 devices.

 The Ethernet Firwmare contains remote configuration server, resource management